PenguinPoweredApps/PythonToDo/README.md

    - Hourly reminders will keep you on track with your existing tasks.

 4. **Task Management:**
-   - Add or delete tasks as needed.
+   - Add, edit and delete tasks as needed.
    - Delete tasks on completion to maintain an organized task list.

 ## Configuration

 To set up your email integration, navigate to the .env file in the app.
 Enter your email credentials and mail server address.
-Configure your email settings in a .env file, in the format as below.
+To configure your email settings in the .env file, use the format below.

 EMAIL_USER=username
 EMAIL_PASS=password